dhivyalak/RNNPytorch/README.md

 ![empty project](images/cpdaas-empty-project.png)

 3. Provide a name for the project.
-Let's name this one "Deep Learning Fundamentals".
+Let's name this one "RNN using PyTorch".
 You must associate an IBM Cloud Object Storage instance with your project.
 If you already have an IBM Cloud Object Storage service instance in your IBM Cloud account, it should automatically be populated here.
 Otherwise, click Add.

 ![set project name](images/cpdaas-project-name.png)